rasterio/rasterio/docs/reading.rst

     (718, 791)

 The returned object is a 2-dimensional Numpy ndarray.
-The representation of that array at the Python prompt is just a summary; the GeoTIFF file that Rasterio uses for testing has 0 values in the corners, but has nonzero values elsewhere.
+The representation of that array at the Python prompt is a summary; the GeoTIFF file that Rasterio uses for testing has 0 values in the corners, but has nonzero values elsewhere.